jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	I'll apologize next time.
         	And I'm gonna make hay out of it.
         	Don't you worry.

-DORIS:  	I wanna know how you birds got on that board,
-        	if you're not political appointees.
+		I wanna know how you birds got on that board, if you're not political appointees.

 ANGELA: 	Mm.